jbiatek/BSGRulebook/dynamic.md

 </li>
 </ol>

 Throughout the game, players must adhere to [the rules about secrecy](#secrecy), and follow the instructions on cards and [character sheets](#character-sheets) that they have.
+In addition to the text on character sheets, players must also only draw Skill cards from their skill set unless otherwise stated.

 If, at any time during a turn, the fleet earns more distance, finish resolving the card that added distance then immediately check the Admiral's Objective card to see if the total distance has met or exceeded any milestones.
 If it has, pause whatever was happening before and resolve the instructions on the Objective card before resuming.
 This could be the [Sleeper Agent phase](#sleeper-agent-phase), <span class="allyseasons"><a href="#trauma-phase">the counting of Trauma tokens at distance 8</a>, </span> or the [beginning of the end of the game](#ending-the-game).